by Rachel Wells

 Thanksgiving is a holiday that can get the short end of the stick when it comes to attention.
 There is so much excitement leading up to Halloween, and then as soon as trick or treating is over, it seems as if we head right into preparing for the Christmas season.
 Thanksgiving isn’t just about the food (even though the food is great), but about spending time with the people we love the most, and focusing on all of the reasons we have to be thankful.

-If you find yourself hosting Thanksgiving dinner this year, be sure to add games and activities to your evening.
+As you make your thanksgiving plans, be sure to add some games and activities to your evening.
 There is no easier way to start conversations, encourage everyone to interact with each other, create lasting memories, and give your guests both young and old a night to remember.
 Let us know which ones you tried at home!

-For this game you will need a pack of skittles or M&M’s, a brown paper bag, and a color coded thankful list.
-Take turns reaching into the bag, pulling out a piece of candy, and using the color coded thankful list to finish the statement.
+For this game you will need a pack of skittles or M&M’s, a brown paper bag, and a color-coded thankful prompt list.
+Take turns reaching into the bag, pulling out a piece of candy, and using the list to finish the statement.

-I have a feeling this game will be one that is requested year after year.
+There’s a good chance this game will be requested year after year.
 Head to the dollar store and pick up a box of plastic wrap, as well as a bunch of small trinkets.
 Candy, travel sized bath items, or toys work great.
-If you want to make your group laugh, through in a few gag gifts as well such as a single battery, or an eraser.
+If you want to make your group laugh, through in a few gag gifts as well such as a single battery, band aid, or eraser.
 Start creating a plastic wrap ball by putting a grand prize in the center (like a $5 bill), and then wrapping each prize in a separate layer of plastic wrap so the ball grows bigger and bigger.

 To play this game, have everyone sit in a circle, the first person must start unwrapping the ball, and gets to keep all of the prizes they uncover during their turn.
 The person on their right will roll a dice, trying to roll the number 6.
 Once the player rolls a 6, the ball must be passed to them and it is now their turn to start unwrapping the ball.
 Continue on until someone unwraps the middle of the ball and claims the grand prize.
 To make it more challenging for adults or older kids, have the person unwrapping the ball wear oven mitts instead of using their hands.